moochee/moochee/README.md

 ## Add New Quiz?

+There are 2 types of quiz:
+- **Private quiz** is available only to its creator
+  - Click the icon ⚙️ on the top right corner after sso
+- **Public quiz** is available to all who can login in via sso
-All quizzes are located in [/quiz](https://github.tools.sap/acdc/gorilla/tree/master/quiz) folder as JSON file.
-New quiz can be added by [sending a pull request](https://github.tools.sap/acdc/gorilla/new/master/quiz).
+  - All public quizzes are located in [/quiz](https://github.tools.sap/acdc/gorilla/tree/master/quiz) folder as JSON file.
+New public quiz can be added by [sending a pull request](https://github.tools.sap/acdc/gorilla/new/master/quiz).

 ## Dev How-To